soumyaranjan704/CodeHUB/HTML_JS_LOCALSTORAGE_CRUD/README.md

   ## How to run this project
   After Download /clone the repository then you need to follow the details:
   - 1. You need to install this `live server(five server) by Yannick `extension on your VS CODE.
 NB.Without live server extension you can't run this project.
-  - 2. After that open that folder then open the pages folder > right click > open with five server  option will  be there then it will open in your browser
+  - 2. After that open that folder then open the pages folder >  `index.html` > right click on index.html file > open with five server  option will  be there then it will open in your browser.